inspiredlabs/inspiredlabs/site/content/post/instantwebapp.md

 Meeting business goals, controlling costs and avoiding gotchas does not mean undesirable, generic design work.
 Delighting the user is straightforward with design constraints that apply to many organisations.
 Serving as a foundation, templates can advance the development of marketing campaigns, content and aesthetics.

 ### Characteristics

 #### Looks like an app

 Completing tasks on an app deserves good user interface design.
 The interface looks like it belongs on a customer's device.
-Clear, readable text, decent hit areas and strong calls-to-action make achieving goals possible.
+Clear, readable text, decent hit areas and thoughtful calls-to-action meet business goals.

 #### Launches like an app